ThomasHAOD/system-reporter-cli/codelog.md

 ### Issues

 One issue I came across today was the `fs.readFile()` method not working which was puzzling initially, but I quickly found out it is an asynchronous function and I was using it synchronosly.
-To use it properly it should be used with async-await (or a Promise), or alternatively (if the file is small), fs.readFileSync() can be used.
+To use it properly it should be used with async-await (or a Promise), or alternatively (if the file is small), `fs.readFileSync()` can be used.

 Other similar issues popped up, all revolving around my poor level of understanding in how asynchronos functions work, and in particular what order to expect awaited vs non-awaited functions to be called.

+## Day 3

+Today I implemented the ability to pass arguments to the CLI to select a single type of report, as well as a prompt to save a file, and the saving of that file which will contain all reports.